yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Hidden when religion is disabled"
 	Applicable to: Building, Unit, Ruins, Tutorial

+??? example  "Hidden when espionage is disabled"
+	Applicable to: Building

 ??? example  "Hidden when [victoryType] Victory is disabled"
 	Example: "Hidden when [Domination] Victory is disabled"